guilhermeiablo/aquinaomoraninguem/README.md

 <br/>mb-util -h to verify it worked.
 <br/>Convert the tiles using the following command:
 <br/>mb-util --image_format=png aquinaomoraninguem.mbtiles aquinaomoraninguem
-It will generate a folder, in my case aquinaomoraninguem, which will contain all of your map tiles in PNG format.
+<br/>It should generate a folder, in my case aquinaomoraninguem, which will contain all of your map tiles in PNG format.

 This should generate a ~400MB sized folder.</p>